 It’s pretty uncertain out there.
-Businesses are preparing for postponements, cancellations and potentially staff illness.
-If you are working from home because of coronavirus, one thing is certain; tax deductions are available to help you with costs.
-Here’s what’s on offer whether you work for yourself or someone else:
+Businesses are preparing for postponements, cancellations and potentially staff illness, and of course, further lockdowns.
+If you are working from home because of coronavirus, one thing is certain; tax deductions are available to help you reduce your domestic costs.
+Here’s what’s on offer whether you’re employed or self-employed:

-Here’s an example: if you make £40,000 in sales, but you have £10,000 in allowable expenses, HMRC will only calculate the tax you pay based on £30,000 of profit.
+Here’s an example: if you make £40,000 in sales, but you have £10,000 in normal expenses plus £1,000 in ‘work from home’ expenses, HMRC will only calculate the tax you pay based on £29,000 of profit.
 Brilliant!

 - Council Tax

 Choose the claim option that’s best for you by visiting the HMRC website or by talking to your accountant!